Multiple zeta value cycles in low weight: Bar construction settings

 \subsection{Bar construction}

-As there do not seem to exist a global sign convention for the various operation on the bar construction, the main definitions in the cohomological setting are recalled below following the (homological) description given in \cite{LodValAO}.
+As there does not seem to exist a global sign convention for the various operations on the bar construction, the main definitions in the cohomological setting are recalled below following the (homological) description given in \cite{LodValAO}.